 (1) Were the first Australian combat casualties of the RAAF.

 Fl/Lt.
 John Napier Bell.
-Churchyard, Brittany, France.
+St Yves Church Yard Ploudaniel, Brittany, France.
 Grave 4.
 Son of John Henry and Eva Annie Bell, of Farina, South Australia.
 Grave inscription reads: "So Dearly Loved , So Deeply Mourned".

-Bernard Felix Nowell.
-Ploudaniel Churchyard, Brittany, France.
+Cpl Bernard Felix Nowell.
+St Yves Church Yard Ploudaniel, Brittany, France.
 Grave 3.
 Son of Lawrence and Gertrude Nowell, husband of Susan Ann Nowell,of Bognor Regis, Sussex, England.
 Grave inscription reads: "In Constant Memory Of A Devoted Husband, A Loving Son And A Dear Daddy".

-No 10 Squadron RAAF was the only Australian squadron operating in the UK during WW2.
-It was a coastal command squadron mainly operating Sunderlands from Pembroke and Plymouth, with 6 U-Boat kills in WW2, it also operated a number of other amphibians including Catalinas and Walruses.
-They arrived at Pembroke Dock, Pembrokeshire on 3rd September 1939 and trained under RAAF Command.
+No 10 was a coastal command squadron mainly operating Sunderlands from Plymouth, with 6 U-Boat kills in WW2.
+The Squadron had arrived at Pembroke Dock, Pembrokeshire on 3rd September 1939 and trained under RAAF Command.
 On 1 February 1940 became fully operation at Mount Batten, Plymouth under the Coastal Command Control.

-John Napier Bell was born at North Adelaide on the 25th April 1916.
+John Napier Bell was born at Largs Bay a suburb of Adelaide on the 25th April 1916.
 Father, John Henry Bell who owned the Bell Store.
 Employed as an Assistant General Merchant.
 Enlisted into the Royal Australian Air Force as a Air Cadet on the 15th July 1935, father next of kin, religion as Church of England.
-After training as a pilot he spent some years in Australia and served with Squadrons No 5, 9 and 10, gained flying experience on the following aircraft: Wapiti, Seagull (Walrus), Avro Anson, NA16, and Sunderlands on which he became a very proficient pilot.
+After training as a pilot he spent some years in Australia and served with Squadrons No 5, 9 and 10, gained flying experience on the following aircraft: Wapiti, Seagull (Walrus), Avro-Anso, NA16, and Sunderland's on which he became a very proficient pilot.
 He volunteered to go to the UK to fly Sunderlands at Pembroke Dock, Pembrokeshire.
 Embarked from Sydney by aeroplane on the 17th January 1940, finally arrived at London on 2nd February.
 Joined RAAF 10 Squadron on the 1st April 1940.

-Charles William Harris was born on the 29th August 1908 at Collerandabri New South Wales, Australia.
+Charles William Harris was born on the 29th August 1908 at Collerandabri New South wales, Australia.
 Served a five year apprenticeship at Purcell Engineering Company at Auburn New South Wales, where he worked for six years.
 Enlisted at No 3 Recruitment Centre at Sydney on 9th November 1934.
 Married Joyce Florence Evelyn Harris at Church Hill, New South Wales on the 21st November 1936.
 Son called Richard Charles Harris from a previous marriage.
 He and his new wife also had a son who they named Bruce Charles Harris.
 As a regular serviceman he was first posted to RAAF 3 Squadron on 3rd December 1934.
 Then posted to RAAF 22 Squadron on the 8th February 1937.
 RAAF 10 Squadron on the 11th November 1939, where he volunteered to go to England in the first contingent to train on Sunderland Flying Boats.
 Embarking from Sydney on 17th November 1939, travelled to Marseilles France on RMS Arantes, embarking there on the 21st December 1939.
 From there he took a train and boarded another boat which took him to Southampton disembarking there on the 26th December 1939.
 On the same day he took a train to Pembroke Dock, Pembrokeshire to start his training.
 Charles Harris’s father also made the supreme sacrifice in France during WW I.

-Researched and written by Bob Wilton - with many thanks to Geoff Swallow / M. Gildas Saouzanet for supplying some great quality grave photographs.
+Researched and written by Mr. Alan Hall - with many thanks to Geoff Swallow / M. Gildas Saouzanet for supplying some great quality grave photographs.
 Also to Australian National Archives.
 The CWGC.
 IWM.
 Flight Lieutenant K.C.
 Baff who contacted us in April 2021.